|

 October 1958.
 An SR-71

-the Smithsonian Institute Aircraft Museum.
+is located at the Smithsonian Institute Aircraft Museum.
 On the final USAF

 SR-71 flight, it cleared the measurement gate in 1990 at Oxnard, CA (west